AkashSkySingh/InFINiWars/README.md

 ### Background

 InFINiWars is at its core the game of **Space Invaders**.
 The original game is an arcade style, 1 player space-themed shooter.
 The player uses a ship, or token to destroy incoming waves of space invaders, either to complete a level and progress forward, or rack up a high score.

-To bring **Space Invaders** into the modern era, InFINiWars will:
+In future developments, I plan to bring **Space Invaders** into the modern era by:

-1) Increase in difficulty by speed and wave intervals like the original game,
+1. An increase in difficulty by speed and wave intervals,
-2) Limit the user on ammo as they progress level to level,
+2. Limiting the user on ammo as they progress level to level,
-3) Eventually, requiring a player to combo attacks to win.
+3. Eventually, requiring a player to combo attacks to win.

 There are many variations on the **Space Invaders**.
 This simulation will incorporate several of those variations, outlined in the **Functionality & MVP** and **Bonus Features** sections.